openpubkey/openpubkey/docs/pktoken.md

 #### COS (Cosigner) Signature

 The Cosigner is a third party who issues a signature if they are able to authenticate the identity in the ID Token.
 This authentication must be independent of the OpenID Provider's authentication.
-The purpose of the Cosigner is enable OpenPubkey to maintain security even if the OpenID Provider becomes maliciously.
+The purpose of the Cosigner is enable OpenPubkey to maintain security even if the OpenID Provider becomes malicious.

-Cosigning is an optional feature of OpenPubkey and OpenPubkey can be used without a cosigner.
+Cosigning is an optional feature of OpenPubkey.
 In such cases there is no COS signature.

 The claims in a COS signature are: